TheDarKnight13/TA_scheduler/README.md

 2. Install the Google [OR-tools library](https://pypi.org/project/ortools/)
 3. Enusre that the file structure is as follows: \
     ├── Folder \
-    ensp   ├── Scheduler.py               # The python script \
+  &nbsp;   ├── Scheduler.py               # The python script \
-    \ensp    ├── Availability.csv           # Any TA availability csv file that you want to bulid a schedule for \
+  &nbsp;   ├── Availability.csv           # Any TA availability csv file that you want to bulid a schedule for \

  ## CSV file format
  The format of the availability csv file should strictly follow the 2 example csv files in this repo. \